dm3-org/dm3-spec/docs/specification/message-transport/mtp-transport.md

 It contains the following information:

 * **Massage Hash:** the Hash (SHA-256) of the entire message.
-* **Incomming Timestamp:** The unix time when the delivery service received the message.
+* **Incoming Timestamp:** The unix time when the delivery service received the message.
 * **Signature:** the signature of the postmark from the delivery service.
 This is needed to validate the postmark information.

 **DEFINITION:** Postmark